JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Cuantos_Sobreviven.md

 I tell you one thing.
 Ever since I became moderately aware of the UB text, I've always worried if a guy like me would one day survive on those worlds of God.

-When I read Paper 2 - 3rd paragraph [“La justicia y la rectitud”](/en/The_Urantia_Book/2#p3) I was already somewhat affected.
+When I read Paper 2 - 3rd paragraph <a id="a89_36"></a>[“La justicia y la rectitud”](/en/The_Urantia_Book/2#p3) I was already somewhat affected.
 Later I stumbled upon the “inevitabilities”, my blood ran cold.
 Later with the concept of sin and iniquity, I came to say to myself: "Fuck, friend! for you who are a rebel, this will be more difficult than climbing the mythical mountain of Tourmalet by bike.»

 Well then, consecutively as I read and tried to understand, a fairly clear idea of my “invisible companion” came to me, of psychic circles or cosmic levels, of God's mercy, etc. and I came to the conclusion that with a little time, patience and faith, well, I think I've come to believe almost everything the UB says, except what I don't understand.
 So I could well get to climb not only Tourmalet, but Montblanc or, if necessary, Everest on the fucking bike.